GALIB978/linux-assignments/README.md

            Step 1: Create an Azure Account
--Visit the Azure Portal: Go to portal.azure.com
+- Visit the Azure Portal: Go to portal.azure.com
--Sign Up Using HAMK Email: Use student.hamk.fi email to create a free account.
+- Sign Up Using HAMK Email: Use student.hamk.fi email to create a free account.
           Step 2: Request Azure for Students Credits -Log In to Azure Portal: Use student credentials to log in to the Azure account.
 -Apply for Student Credits: